Clinical Director & Consultant Orthopaedic Physiotherapist

 MCSP Dip Grad Phys Liverpool 1984 - Senior Associate of the Royal Society of Medicine

-Rob Patterson’s credentials as an Orthopaedic Physiotherapy Specialist have earned him a well-deserved reputation for accurate diagnosis and holistic care.
+Rob Patterson’s credentials as a Consultant Orthopaedic Physiotherapist have earned him a well-deserved reputation for accurate diagnosis and holistic care.
 Rob’s vision was to establish a centre where highly skilled therapists provide specialist treatments based on a clear diagnosis and a full understanding of a person’s needs.
 This vision has been realised at The Cherington Practice.

 There are so many reasons why Rob Patterson is in such demand, including:-